Henje/RestServer/README.md

 }
 ```

-And the resource is a POJO with annotation for the routing:
+And the resource is a simple Java object with an annotation for the routing:

 ```Java
 @Resource